 VA mortgages require no money down in most cases.
 Zero down for a home loan is a huge advantage, especially for lower-ranking junior enlisted personnel.

-There are some situations where a down payment IS required; your FICO scores and credit history may affect whether a lender is willing to offer you a no-money-down loan (lender credit standards will apply).
+There are some situations where a down payment is required; your FICO scores and credit history may affect whether a lender is willing to offer you a no-money-down loan (lender credit standards will apply).

 Benefit #2: No VA Loan Funding Fee For Certain Qualifying Service Members

-Borrowers who receive or are eligible to receive VA compensation for service-connected disabilities may be eligible for an exemption from the funding fee.
+Borrowers who receive or are eligible to receive VA compensation for service-connected disabilities may be eligible for an exemption from the VA funding fee.

 If your VA rating is not yet official when it’s time to pay the funding fee, you may be required to pay the fee at the appropriate time and apply for a refund (they are not automatic) when the VA disability rating has been officially established.